gate/gateapi-csharp/docs/WalletApi.md

 # **SubAccountToSubAccount**
 > TransactionID SubAccountToSubAccount (SubAccountToSubAccount subAccountToSubAccount)

-Sub-account transfers to sub-account.
+Transfer between sub-accounts

-It is possible to perform balance transfers between two sub-accounts under the same main account.
-You can use either the API Key of the main account sub-account to initiate the transfer.
+Supports balance transfers between two sub-accounts under the same main account.
+You can use either the main account's API Key or the source sub-account's API Key to perform the operation

 ### Example
 ```csharp